tweepy/tweepy/docs/api.rst

    :rtype: :class:`Friendship` object

+.. method:: API.lookup_friendships([user_ids], [screen_names])

+   Returns the relationships of the authenticated user to the list of up to 100 screen_names or user_ids provided.

+   :param user_ids: A list of user IDs, up to 100 are allowed in a single
+                    request.
+   :param screen_names: A list of screen names, up to 100 are allowed in a
+                        single request.
+   :rtype: :class:`Relationship` object

 .. method:: API.friends_ids(id/screen_name/user_id, [cursor])

    Returns an array containing the IDs of users being followed by the specified